 By giving up on a baitcast reel, novices are missing out on the most effective tool for presenting their lures to bass.
-“It is so much easier feathering your lure and getting accuracy and distance,” says Bassmaster Elite Series competitor Pete Ponds.
-“All three of those factors make the baitcaster more appealing than the spinning reel.
-There are times for spinning reels and you can feather them as well but distance and accuracy are two very important elements of the cast and with the baitcaster I feel like I can achieve both better than I can with the spinning reel.”
+“It is much easier feathering your lure and getting accuracy and distance,” Bassmaster Elite Series competitor Pete Ponds says.
+“All three factors make the baitcaster more appealing than the spinning reel.
+There are times for spinning reels, and you can feather them as well, but distance and accuracy are two essential elements of the cast, and with the baitcaster, I feel like I can achieve both better than I can with the spinning reel.”

 The sophisticated braking systems and anti-backlash mechanisms on today’s baitcasters make it easy for anyone to learn how to cast these reels without worrying about line overruns.
-Some reels have a brake dial for adjusting the centrifugal brake system while others, such as the Ardent baitcasters Ponds uses, have internal centrifugal brake pins that need to be pulled out to engage the brakes.
-With plenty of practice in the right settings, any beginner can head out on the water with the confidence of having a backlash-free day.
+Some reels have a brake dial for adjusting the centrifugal brake system, while others, such as the Ardent baitcasters Ponds uses, have internal centrifugal brake pins that need to be pulled out to engage the brakes.
+With plenty of practice in the correct settings, any beginner can confidently head out on the water to have a backlash-free day.

 When learning how to throw a baitcaster, stay off the water because you will have the urge to start fishing.
-“You definitely need to practice,” says Ponds.
-“You will have a frustrating day out on the lake if you have not practiced because you are going to spend all of your time picking out backlashes.
-I strongly advise to go in the backyard with a test weight or a practice lure and make casts.”
+“You need to practice,” says Ponds.
+“You will have a frustrating day out on the lake if you have not practiced because you will spend all your time picking out backlashes.
+I strongly advise going to the backyard with a test weight or a practice lure and making casts.”

 He also recommends practicing in an open area without trees and other obstacles that can impede your casts.

 “The first objective would be to understand how the wind is blowing.
-If you have the wind blowing in your face it is much more difficult to cast then it is if you are throwing with the wind.
+If the wind blows in your face, it is much more difficult to cast than if you are throwing with the wind.
 Everyone has problems throwing into the wind.
 There are certain times when it is just hard to do.”

 The next step is to find a practice plug for throwing around in the yard.
-“I would start out with a heavier practice plug, probably somewhere around a half ounce,” suggests Ponds.
-“Then later you can reduce it down to a lighter weight.”
+“I would start with a heavier practice plug, probably around a half ounce,” suggests Ponds.
+“Then later, you can reduce it to a lighter weight.”

-When delivering a cast make sure to throw overhand with a soft touch.
+When delivering a cast, throw overhand with a soft touch.
 “Don’t try to force it out there,” Ponds warns.
 “Just use a smooth fluid motion whenever you make a cast.”

 The Mississippi pro stresses form is most important while casting.
-“I had a tendency of pulling my elbow up when I tried to make a cast, so my Dad actually tied a rope around my waste and my arm to hold my elbow down and made me cast several times.
-I spent days and weeks practicing casting in my back yard.
-A lot of times I would set up in old tire or hula hoop and try to cast it into those and as I progressed I would reduce the target down to the size of a Coke can.”
+“I tended to pull my elbow up when I tried to make a cast, so my Dad tied a rope around my waist and arm to hold my elbow down and made me cast several times.
+I spent days and weeks practicing casting in my backyard.
+I often would set up in old tire or hula hoop and try to cast it into those, and as I progressed, I would reduce the target to the size of a Coke can.”

 Ponds also emphasizes patience and making sure you don’t try to throw too hard.
 “Distance is not the most important thing,” he says.
 “Accuracy is the most important thing to learn when casting.
 Distance will come with time.
 You will become more successful at catching fish if you cast accurately versus distance.

 “Remember accuracy, accuracy, accuracy.
-It is so important if you want to be accurate to throw overhanded.
-If you are throwing sidearm the time when you are letting go changes the direction.
-You can let go less than a second later or earlier and it is going to dramatically change the position of the bait by 3 or 4 feet. “
+It is so crucial if you want to be accurate to throw overhanded.
+If you are throwing sidearm, the time you let go changes the direction.
+You can let go less than a second later or earlier, dramatically changing the bait's position by 3 or 4 feet. “

-Ponds believes with an overhand cast, you can release the line a little sooner or later in the cast but can still drop the lure anywhere you want it to land by thumbing the spool.
-“It is also very important to always keep your eye on the lure,” says Ponds, who notes this is a key to thumbing a baitcaster.
+Ponds believes that with an overhand cast, you can release the line sooner or later in the cast but can still drop the lure anywhere you want it to land by thumbing the spool.
+“It is also essential to always keep your eye on the lure,” says Ponds, who notes this is a key to thumbing a baitcaster.
 “It just comes by reflex after a while.
-It is much like driving a car when you mash on the brakes you don’t think every time that you have to mash on the brake, you just do it.
+It is much like driving a car.
+When you mash on the brakes, you don’t think every time that you have to mash on the brake; you just do it.
 It is the same thing with casting.
-If you train your eyes to follow your lure as it goes out there your thumb will automatically push at the right time and apply more pressure.”
+If you train your eyes to follow your lure as it goes out there, your thumb will automatically push at the right time and apply more pressure.”